-An online magazine for designers and developers, OXP shares tips, tutorials, tools, resources and other articles on design and development.
+An online magazine for designers and developers, OXP shares tips, tutorials, tools, resources, and other articles on design and development.

-There's so much going on for creatives, designers, web designers and anybody who's looking for any kind of design inspiration.
+There's so much going on for creatives, designers, web designers, and anybody who's looking for any kind of design inspiration.

 We love it, we follow it religiously and so should you.

-Sister site to Web Designer Depot, the site is only a few months old but has experienced phenomenal growth.
-Very similar to reddit in nature, you can just vote on links.
+Sister-site to Web Designer Depot, the site is only a few months old but has experienced phenomenal growth.
+Very similar to Reddit in nature, you can just vote on links.

 The good stuff bubbles to the top, so anything on the front page is the current essential news for web designers.
-If you are searching for a blog which simply bumps up the latest and greatest news, your search can stop right here.
+If you are searching for a blog that simply bumps up the latest and greatest news, your search can stop right here.

 FromUpNorth is an excellent site to get inspiration from.

 If your mind is drawing a blank and you'd like to see some fresh design ideas, FromUpNorth will probably and very quickly satisfy that need.
 The site has now shifted and has become primarily a Pinterest set of boards, still excellent for design inspiration.